 Do you ever get frustrated with your ex about unpaid child support?
 Frustrated enough to withhold visitation?
 Having that much anger is understandable, but you should think twice before you actually withhold visitation for unpaid child support.
 Here's why:

 In desperation, many parents wonder why they can't just withhold visitation in response to unpaid child support.
-In sheer frustration, they ask, "Wouldn't it finally force my ex to pay up?
+"Wouldn't it finally force my ex to pay up?

-" Not necessarily.
-And it could actually hurt your good standing with the judge presiding over your case.
+", many ask.
+Not necessarily, and it could actually hurt your good standing with the judge presiding over your case.

 The Connect Between Child Support and Visitation